nasimbio/bioinfo-blog/content/_index.md

 # Welcome 👋

-Hi, I’m **Nasim Rahmatpour**, a bioinformatics scientist working on genomics, transcriptomics single-cell, spatial, and multi-omic data analysis.
+Hi, I’m **Nasim Rahmatpour**, a bioinformatics scientist working on genomics, transcriptomics, single-cell, spatial, and multi-omic data analysis.

 I use this blog to document the topics I’m learning and working on.
 I try to break down key concepts into simple, tutorial-stype explanation.
 My goal is to build a foundation of clear, accessible notes that help